-In the city where beer is cheaper than water, what is a gluten free girl to do?
+In the city where beer is cheaper than water, what is a celiac to do?
 Long story short, I ate well in Prague, but it wasn’t without effort.
 Gluten free Prague is possible and I’m going to tell you how to find it!

-Unlike other cities I’ve visited (such as Marrakech), you can’t just pop into any restaurant and rely on the menu’s naturally gluten free options.
+Unlike other places I’ve visited (such as Nepal or Morocco), you can’t just pop into any restaurant and rely on the menu’s naturally gluten free options.
 They don’t exist!
-The traditional Czech dishes revolve around beer, dumplings, and meat that’s either fried or swimming in an ale-infused, flour-thickened sauce.
-You’ll be hard pressed finding a salad in Prague.
+Traditional Czech dishes revolve around beer, dumplings, and meat that’s either fried or swimming in an ale-infused, flour-thickened sauce.
+To be completely honest, you’ll be hard pressed finding a salad in Prague.

-If you follow my new instagram, you’ll be familiar with the saga that was my recent weekend trip to Prague.
-The short story: I am a WALKING DISASTER.
+If you follow my instagram, you’ll be familiar with the saga that was my recent weekend trip to Prague.
+The short story: I am a walking disaster.
 For the long story, read on… I’ll be taking you a bit “behind the scenes” into the ups and downs of our weekend with 5 Prague outtakes.